-29th of 11th mo.
+29th.
 "The weather still rough and unsettled.
 This is the third first-day in succession that we have been prevented from meeting together in the usual way.
 A circumstance that did not occur during the long and stormy outward-bound passage from England.
-Such is the closeness and heat of the cabin below, that our toiling sailors soon become drowsy in this climate, which renders it almost useless our assembling anywhere but on the deck, which the weather of late has not permitted.
-4th of 12th mo.
-"Since the 29th ult. nothing to record but a series of rough and unsettled weather, (excepting those mercies which are new every morning,) until the 2nd inst., when a sight of the sun was obtained, and our true latitude found to be 11° 46'' south, having drifted about two degrees to the southward, owing to the prevalence of strong northerly winds, and the swell of the sea against the vessel.
+Such is the closeness and heat of the cabin below, that our toiling sailors soon become drowsy in this climate, which renders almost useless our assembling any where but on the deck, which the weather of late has not permitted.

+Twelfth month 4th.
+"Since the 29th ult. nothing to record but a series of rough and unsettled weather, (excepting those mercies which are new every morning,) until the 2nd instant, when a sight of the sun was obtained, and our true latitude found to be 11° 46" south, having drifted about two degrees to the southward, owing to the prevalence of strong northerly winds, and the swell of the sea against the vessel.

 "Yesterday the weather and wind more favourable, which was succeeded by a calm.
-It being fifth day, we held our usual meeting in thankfulness for the quiet opportunity afforded by the more gentle tossing of the vessel.
+It being fifth-day, we held our usual meeting in thankfulness for the quiet opportunity afforded by the more gentle tossing of the vessel.
 Supported in humble resignation to divine disposal.
 In the afternoon a shark was taken, about seven feet long.
 This day, three weeks from the island of Bolabola.

-10th of 12th mo.
-"No material alteration in the weather since the 4th inst., although some progress has been made.
-On first-day, the 6th inst., portions of Scripture were read to the crew in the forenoon; in the afternoon this was prevented from taking place, by the state of the weather.
+10th.
+"No material alteration in the weather since the 4th instant, although some progress has been made.
+On first-day, the 6th instant, portions of Scripture were read to the crew in the forenoon; in the afternoon this was prevented from taking place, by the state of the weather.
 To-day we sat down together in the morning, and I was favoured to feel refreshed.
-We have now a steady trade-wind from the eastward, sufficient to allow our making a north course good against an opposing swell, but greatly annoyed with another swell more heavy upon the quarter, which makes the motion uncasy, and at times violent.
-Latitude this day at noon $3^{\circ} 9''$ south.
+We have now a steady trade-wind from the eastward, sufficient to allow our making a north course good against an opposing swell, but greatly annoyed with another swell more heavy upon the quarter, which makes the motion uneasy, and at times violent.
+Latitude this day at noon 3° 9" south.

-14th of 12th mo.
+14th.
 "Steady wind from the east and fine weather.
 Yesterday, assembled the crew twice in the day for devotional purposes.
 About eleven in the forenoon, the 'Henry Freeling' entered the North Pacific.
 At noon our latitude 0° 6" miles north of the equator.
 Longitude about 147° west.
-This morning we have got through a strong current which in the course of a few hours had swept us twentyeight miles to the westward, as indicated by the chronometers.
-On examining our private chart, we find that Walker's Island is at no great distance from us.
+This morning we have got through a strong current which in the course of a few hours had swept us twenty-eight miles to the westward, as indicated by the chronometers.
+On examining our private chart, we find that Walker's island is at no great distance from us.
 A good look-out will be kept in the course of the night, and as the moon rises about two A. M. its additional light will be very acceptable and opportune.